AvChilds/avchilds/README.md

  ## 👋 Hi, I'm Avril

-Passion about all things data, trained in **Data Science and Machine Learning** with a distinction in the **Code First Girls Data Science nanodegree** and a strong professional background in healthcare and property.
+Passion about all things data, trained in **Data Science and Machine Learning** with a distinction in the **Code First Girls Data Science nanodegree and "+masters" bootcamp and a strong professional background in healthcare and property.

-One of missions is to bridge the gap between **clinical understanding and data-driven insight** - using analytics and AI to improve outcomes, optimise operations, and support evidence-based decision making.
+One of my missions is to bridge the gap between **clinical understanding and data-driven insight** - using analytics and AI to improve outcomes, optimise operations, and support evidence-based decision making.

 I also have a strong background in **property and investment**, with a deep-seated interest in the application of machine learning and A.I tools to support and enhance deal sourcing and analysis.